jfnavarro/st_viewer/README.md

 The ST viewer can access datasets stored in a database trough the ST API (link here) or imported locally with the option "Import dataset" in the Datasets windows (more detailed information about this in the manual).

 You can use our public datasets hosted in http://www.spatialtranscriptomicsresearch.org/ if you want to try the ST Viewer.

-If you want the ST Viewer to connect and use the data stored in a database trough the ST API you must have configure and deploy the ST API, the ST ADMIN and a database.
+If you want the ST Viewer to connect and use the data stored in a database trough the ST API you must configure and deploy the ST API, the ST ADMIN and a database.
 You must then include the server credentials in the configuration file "stviewer.conf".